photoprism/photoprism-docs/docs/index.md

 # PhotoPrism: Browse Your Life in Pictures

 PhotoPrism® is an AI-Powered Open Source App for browsing, organizing & sharing your photo collection.
-It runs at home, on a private server, or in the cloud.
-You're in control.
+It runs where you need it: at home, on a private server, or in the cloud.

 ![Screenshot](img/preview.jpg)